 In Microsoft Excel, the VLOOKUP function is generally used to look up a value in the leftmost column of a table and then return a value in the same row from a specified column.
 In this article, you’ll find how you can use this VLOOKUP function between two sheets in Excel and extract data from another worksheet with proper examples and illustrations.

-4 Examples with VLOOKUP Between Two Sheets in Excel
+VLOOKUP Between Two Sheets in Excel: 4 Examples

 Example 1: Use of VLOOKUP Between Two Sheets in the Same Excel Workbook